Ninetalesgh/dndcampaign/vault/database/spells.md

 You shout forth a mortal challenge to an enemy you can see within range, forcing it to make a WIS Save.
 On a failure, the creature takes 3d6 Psychic damage whenever it takes a hostile action while it is further than 4 *(6m)* from you.
 An affected creature repeats this Save at the end of each of its turns, ending the effect on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, you can target an additional creature for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, you can target an additional creature for each slot level above 2.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*